Accelo/docs/source/includes/endpoints/_statuses.md

 | ordering | unsigned | A number representing the status' order on the Accelo deployment. |

-Note that each resources keeps track of statuses separately, so a given status may not contain all the fields listed above, if this is the case we will state it in that ressource's section.
+Note that each resources keeps track of statuses separately, so a given status may not contain all the fields listed above, if this is the case we will state it in that resource's section.